Newton's Method in Three Precisions: Examples

 \subsection{Computations}

-The computations in this section were done in Julia v 1.9 on a 2023 Apple Mac Mini with an M2 Pro processor and 32GB of memory.
+The computations in this section were done in Julia \cite{Juliasirev} v 1.9 on a 2023 Apple Mac Mini with an M2 Pro processor and 32GB of memory.
 The M2 processor supports half precision computing in hardware and Julia 1.9 offers support for this hardware.
-However, as we said in the introduction, LAPACK and the BLAS do not take full advantage of the half precision hardeware, so half precision computations are slow, but not as slow as the ones the author did for \cite{ctk:sirev20}.
+However, as we said in the introduction, LAPACK and the BLAS do not take full advantage of the half precision hardware, so half precision computations are slow, but not as slow as the ones the author did for \cite{ctk:sirev20}.

 Our implementation of iterative refinement terminates with success when the relative residual norm is $< 10^{-6} \approx 100 u_s$ and declares that the iteration has failed if the residual norm increases.
 After failure the algorithm returns the solution of the linear problem with the best residual.
 This approach allows the nonlinear iteration to continue.
-We see in the results that failure of the linear iterative refinement iteration can affect the convergence of the nonlinear solver because when the iteration fails $\eta_J$ can be larger that one would get if the iteration terminated successfully.
+We see in the results that failure of the linear iterative refinement iteration can affect the convergence of the nonlinear solver.
+The reason for this is that the inexact Newton condition can fail in this case and convergence can be slower that expected.

 The computations used the author's SIAMFANLEquation.jl Julia package \cite{ctk:siamfanl, ctk:notebooknl, ctk:fajulia}.
 The files for the package are located at \url{https://github.com/ctkelley/SIAMFANLEquations.jl} and the associated IJulia notebook can be found at \url{https://github.com/ctkelley/NotebookSIAMFANL}.
 The GitHub repository \url{https://github.com/ctkelley/Newton3P} contains the codes used to produce the results in this section and instructions for reproducing those results.